ztz1989/software-switches/vpp/README.md

       **./loopback.sh**
   3. inside the VM, initiate DPDK and run the DPDK l2fwd sample application
-      * Login to the VM and setup DPDK according to https://github.com/ztz1989/software-switches#configure-dpdk-inside-the-vm-an-example-is-given-as-follows.
+      * Login to the VM and setup DPDK as detailed [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md).
       * Go to DPDK l2fwd sample application directory and launch it:

          **cd path/to/l2fwd; ./build/l2fwd -l 0-3 -- -p 3 -T 1 -q 1**

       * run MoonGen scripts on the host machine from NUMA node 1:
        * Go to MoonGen directory of our repo: